snowplow-archive/snowplow.github.com/_posts/2014-07-28-explorations-in-analyzing-web-event-data-in-graph-databases.md

 However, when we're doing event analytics, we often want to understand the sequence that events have occurred in.
 We might want to know, for example:

-* How long does it take from users to get from point A to point B on our website or mobile app?
+* How long does it take users to get from point A to point B on our website or mobile app?
 * What are the different paths that people take to get to point C?
 * What are the different paths that people take from point D?

 This type of *pathing analysis* is not well supported by traditional SQL databases.
 That's because organising data in a tabular structure means you have to do multiple table scans and execute expensive window functions to first order events by user, and then sequence them.

 Graph databases represent a new approach to storing and querying data.
-We've started experimenting with using them to do the above pathing analysis.
+We've started experimenting with using them to try answering some of the questions above.
 In this blog post, we'll cover the basics of graph databases, and start to explore some of the experimentation we've done with [Neo4J] [neo4j] in particular.
-We'll follow this blog post up with more detailed examples.
+We'll follow this blog post with more detailed examples.

 <!--more-->

 ## Modelling event data in graph databases

-Graph databases are oftne talked about with reference to data from social networks.
-They are used to model data where relationships are important, and that's why Facebook's search tool is called 'Graph Search'.
-A graph database consists of *nodes*, which we can consider to be objects, and *edges*, which connect nodes.
-So on Facebook, your friends might be represented as nodes, their photos nodes as well, and we can represent liking one of their photos by creates an edge between the user node and the photo node.
+Graph databases are often talked about with reference to social networks.
+They are used to model data where relationships are important, and that's why Facebook has a search tool is called 'Graph Search'.
+A graph database consists of *nodes*, which we can consider to be objects, and directed *edges*, which connect nodes together.
+So on Facebook, your friends might be represented as nodes, their photos as nodes as well, and we can represent liking one of their photos by creating an edge between the user node and the photo node.

 <p style="text-align:center"><img src="/assets/img/blog/2014/07/Neo4j-fb-example.png"></p>

-To find out who liked a particular photo, we only need identify the node representing that particular photo, and then to follow its incoming 'LIKED' edges and see where they end up, rather than performing a full table scan of all photos to identify the one we're interested in, then scanning another table of likes to identify which users are linked to the photo, and then scanning the full users table to identify details about the user that liked the photo.
+To find out who liked a particular photo, we only need identify the node representing that photo, and then to follow its incoming 'LIKED' edges and see where they end up, rather than performing a full table scan of all photos to identify the one we're interested in, then scanning another table of likes to identify which users are linked to the photo, and then scanning the full users table to identify details about the user that liked the photo.

 For our needs, we want to describe a user's journey through a website.
 We need to decide how to model that journey as a graph.
-To start off with, we wanted just to model page view events.
+To start off with, we only wanted to model page view events.
 We might naively start by adding nodes for our users and for our pages, and then create a VIEWS edge between them.
 But that wouldn't allow us to track the order of these events - this is critical to the pathing analysis we wish to perform.
-Instead, we can consider the page view event to be an object in its own right and allocate each page view its own *View* node.
+Instead, we can consider the page view event to be an object in its own right and allocate each page view to its own *View* node.

 <p style="text-align:center"><img src="/assets/img/blog/2014/07/Neo4j-basic-structure.png"></p>